Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 ![Matrix visualization2](writeup_files/images/eda/project1_eda_matrix_view2.png)

 Implications from the visualization:
+- The quality of the data seems quite okay, since multiple environments are mirrored in the data with a lot of variety in different aspects:
+    - Variety in light conditions (day/night)
+    - Variety in image quality (partly occlusions / waterd drops on camera lens)
+    - Variety on different environments (low / high traffic, urban / city / landscape environments, different weather)
+    - Variety on density (no objects / > 60 images), see histograms

 - There are areas in most of the images where almost no objects can be found (upper left / right corner, bottom of image, see yellow area).

     ![Image zones](writeup_files/images/eda/project1_eda_image_zones.png)

     If this has any impact on our model we will see during training.
 During augmentation we could somehow move the images a little to check the performance of objects in the yellow areas.

 - Assumption from above regarding occlusion and tiny objects has proven true, and also above mentioned implications.
 I don't expect the model to detect the boxes which are only a few pixels in size.

     ![Tiny boxes](writeup_files/images/eda/project1_eda_small_boxes.png)